NimaSherpa10/WeatherApp/README.md

 Weather App

     A weather application built with React,TailwindCSS with daisyui that displays the current weather, hourly forecast, and daily highlights for a specific location.
 The application uses the OpenWeatherMap API to fetch weather data.

 #Features

     -> Search Location: Users can search for a location to view its weather information.
     ->Dynamic Background: The background changes based on the weather condition (Clear, Cloudy, Rain).
     ->Hourly Weather Timeline: Displays the weather forecast for the next 12 hours.
     ->Today's Highlight: Shows various weather metrics such as feels like temperature, visibility, wind speed, cloudiness, precipitation, and humidity.

-#API Documentation
 Prerequisites
 Node.js (>=12.x)
 npm or yarn